n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/choose-node-file-structure.md

+# Choose your file structure

-# Choose how many nodes to include in a package
+## Decide how many nodes to include in a package

 There are two possible setups when building a node: